 If you’re thinking about getting a divorce, you may wonder how your property will be divided.
 What happens to your bank account?
 What about the house and car?

-How property is divided depends on the category it belongs to : 1) your family property - officially called the "family patrimony", or 2) property in your "matrimonial regime".
+How property is divided depends on the category it belongs to.
+In legal terms, your property belongs to one of two categories: your family property – officially called the “family patrimony”, or property in your “matrimonial regime.”

 Property Included in Your Family Patrimony

 The rules on family patrimony might not apply to you in these cases: